The festivity of Sant Roc

-The Baixà de Sant Roc is a local festivity which has been declared of touristic interest by the Valencian Regional Government.
+Is a festivity which has been declared of touristic interest by the Valencian Regional Government.
 It is Serra’s most popular and traditional festivity.
 The main act is the baixà and takes place at midnight between the 15th and the 16th of August.
 The Baixà consists in carrying two statues of Sant Roc from the Chapel to the house of the clavaris majors (the people in charge of managing the Saint’s confrerie and the festivities dedicated to him).
 The walk is also accompanied by fireworks and sparklers.
 It is one unique and incomparable event in the beautiful setting provided by the Chapel and the Calvary of Serra.
 It is a privilege for the senses to watch how the saint is slowly carried while the fireworks shine over it.
 All while hearing the music of the local band, playing the tabal (drums) and the dolçaina (a Valencian oboe).
-Besides the Baixà, the festivity also includes a traditional paella contest and different pyrotechnical shows, such as a mascletà, a coetà and a correfocs, all of them different in display but equal in intensity.
+Besides the Baixà, the festivity also includes a traditional paella contest and different pyrotechnical shows, such as a mascletà, traca correguda, a coetà and a correfocs, all of them different in display but equal in intensity.

 The Calderona Fair and the Cherry Day

 Cherry Day has been celebrated since the 70’s.
 Its goal is to promote the traditional fruit from Serra: the cherry.
 On that day, the Town council gives away to visitors a small basket filled with cherries.
 Although its farming has been reduced to minimal levels, Cherry Day continues to be celebrated and since 2005, it is included in the program of the Calderona Fair.
 Its date may vary depending on other events, but it usually takes place on the first weekend of June.

 The two-day Calderona Fair gathers a great number of local business to show and promote their products, as well as most of the local associations that usually take part in the town’s life.
 Among the activities included there are workshops for children, music performances, parades and street theatre.
 There is also a meeting of dolçainers and tabaleters (dolçaina players and drummers).